Inside Google's Award-Winning Accessibility Discovery Centre

 As Christopher says, “Other sites in Google around the world are in the process of building similar Accessibility Discovery Centres... to tell the stories of how accessibility can be useful.”

-You can view the whole interview in this recording from TechShare Pro 2023.
+You can watch the whole interview in this recording from TechShare Pro 2023.

-We're proud to say that our free webinar on 5 June will come LIVE from inside the Google Accessibility Discovery Centre.
+Our free webinar that took place on 5 June was LIVE from inside the Google Accessibility Discovery Centre.

-Christopher will be joined by Ashley Peacock, who leads AbilityNet's Inclusive User Research services.
+Christopher was joined by Ashley Peacock, who leads AbilityNet's Inclusive User Research services.

-As well as touring the ADC they will talk about why the ADC exists, how it operates, and the impact it is having on inclusive user research.
+As well as touring the ADC they talked about why the ADC exists, how it operates, and the impact it is having on inclusive user research.

 Learn more about Inclusive User Research